Qualytics/userguide/docs/notifications/notification-services/pagerduty.md

 **5. Datastore Tags:** Use the drop-down menu to **select the datastore tags**.
 Notifications will be generated for only those source datastores that have the datastore tags you select in this step.
 For example, if you select the **“critical”** datastore tag from the dropdown menu, notifications will be generated only for source datastores having the "critical" tag applied to them.

 !!! note
-    If you choose "An Anomaly is Detected" as the trigger condition, you'll need to define the Anomaly's Tag and set a minimum Anomaly weight.
-This means that only anomalies with a weight equal to or greater than the specified value will trigger a notification.
-If no value is set, the weight will be ignored.
+    If you choose "An Anomaly is Detected" as the trigger condition, you must define the Anomaly Tag, set a minimum anomaly weight, and select the check rule types.
+This ensures that only anomalies with a weight equal to or greater than the specified value and matching the selected check rule types will trigger a notification.
+If no weight or check rule types are specified, these filters will be ignored.

 ![tag](../../../assets/notifications/services/pagerduty/tags-light-7.png#only-light)
 ![tag](../../../assets/notifications/services/pagerduty/tags-dark-7.png#only-dark)